monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 - Blogging is hard
 :::

-[^1]: In fact, the reason that mathematicians have thought of devising a formal definition for groups in the first place goes to show how useful they are
+[^1]: In fact, the reason that mathematicians have thought of devising a formal definition for groups in the first place goes to show how useful they are.

+[^2]: The other reason might just be due to time limitations... whole undergraduate courses take me a long time to digest...